 What’s your context?
 Do you want to work indoors, in a garden, allotment, community farm, park, local woodland, by the sea, in forests or in mountainous regions?
 Do you want to work near where people live, or somewhere remote?
 Or perhaps a combination of these and other places?

 Do you want to work in short sessions, whole days, at regular intervals or in a residential context?
 Do you want to work in environments that are new and different to those that your clients might experience in their everyday lives?

 4. What risks are there?

 Where is there a potential for loss in your work?
 Could people get physically hurt, what are the psychological risks?
-What is the role of different cultures, ethnicities, sexual and gender identities in your practice.
+What is the role of different cultures, ethnicities, and sexual and gender identities in your practice.
 What is the potential for your clients to experience some form of loss around these?

 Can you see all the risks?
 Who can help you see them?

 How can you mitigate loss?
 How can you take responsibility properly for your role as an ecotherapist?
 What responsibilities do your clients have in their work with you?
 Do they know what they are - are they comfortable to accept them?

 What happens if something goes wrong?
 What’s your plan?
 How can you demonstrate that you met your duty of care?